alexlawrence/adequate/README.md

 ## Size comparison

 adequate is a perfect fit when size is important, such as when dealing with limited bandwidth or storage capacity restrictions.
-This subsection compares the sizes of adequate, React and Preact on their own and together with a todo list.
+The following compares the sizes of adequate, React and Preact on their own and together with a todo list.
 Overall, the resulting numbers demonstrate the key advantage of adequate.
-Even when bundled with a basic todo list, its size is still multiple times smaller than the Preact library itself.
+Even when bundled with a basic todo list, the size is still multiple times smaller than the Preact library itself.

 <!-- size-comparison -->